-ECON 496

-NOTES: Please allow enough flexibility in your schedule if you are planning on studying abroad.
+- Please allow enough flexibility in your schedule if you are planning on studying abroad.
 In addition, make sure you discuss your plans with your faculty advisor well in advance.

+- Due to the substantial overlap between the two majors, a student is not allowed to double major in Economics and Quantitative Economics.

 Pre-approved QECN Electives

 - COMP 331 Operations Research (cross-listed as MATH 331)

 - ECON 398 Advanced Econometrics

 - ECON 375 Mathematical Economics

-- ENST 318 Advanced Applications of GIS (cross-listed as ERSC 318 & ARCH 318)
+- ENST 318 Advanced Applications of GIS (cross-listed as ERSC 318 and ARCH 318)

 - INBM 300 Applied Empirical Data Analysis

 - INBM 300 Big Data in Business

 - INBM 300 Investments

 - INBM 300 Empirical Methods in Finance

 - Any other INBM 300 with either INBM 220 or INBM 250 as a prerequisite

 - MATH 325 Probability and Statistics II

 - MATH 361 Real Analysis

 - Any other ECON elective with either ECON 298 or MATH 171 as a prerequisite

 - Any course with prior departmental approval

-INDEPENDENT STUDY AND INDEPENDENT RESEARCH
+Independent study and independent research

 Each faculty member has special fields of study and will usually be available for advice in that area.
 No more than two independent study or tutorial study enrollments may be counted toward the major and they must conform to the appropriate level within the major.

-HONORS
+Honors

+Honors in Economics or Quantitative Economics

 Any student with a 3.50 overall grade point average may undertake a two-course independent research project and oral defense of the research project.
 Honors in the major will be awarded if the two courses are over and above the eleven required courses for ECON majors and thirteen courses for QECN majors, if a grade of A or A- is earned on the project, and if the departmental oral examination on the project is successfully completed.
 For detailed information, go to the department web site.

-COURSES
+Courses

 111 Introduction to Microeconomics

 A study of the fundamentals of economic analysis and of basic economic institutions, with particular emphasis upon consumer demand and upon the output and pricing decisions of business firms.
 The implications of actions taken by these decision-makers, operating within various market structures, upon the allocation of resources and the distribution of income are examined.
 Special attention is given to the sociopolitical environment within which economic decisions are made.

 Attributes: Appropriate for First-Year, ENST Discip Spec (ESDS), Quantitative Reasoning, Social Sciences

 112 Introduction to Macroeconomics

 A study of the fundamentals of economic analysis and of basic economic institutions, with particular emphasis upon national output, employment, and price levels.
 The monetary and financial system is explored together with problems of economic stability.
 Monetary and fiscal policy procedures are analyzed and evaluated in light of the current economic climate.
 Special attention is given to the historical development of major economic institutions.

 Prerequisite: 111.